How much is Jobseeker’s Allowance: All About JSA

 - What you’ll do to find jobs and improve your chances of finding work

-Be realistic and make sure you agree with what’s set out in the agreement – you can have your benefits stopped if you don’t fulfil your side of the bargain.
+Remember to be realistic and make sure you agree with what’s set out in the agreement, because you could have your benefits stopped if you don’t fulfil your side of the bargain.
+Find out more about JSA sanctions here.

 Do I have to just do any job?